 If you're considering home schooling your child following your experience with remote learning, there are important differences you should understand before making a choice.

 Under remote learning your child remains enrolled at school and their school continues to:

 - provide information about how and when your child will receive learning materials and feedback

 - create and communicate a schedule or calendar that shows what is expected of your child when completing learning tasks

-- assigning your child work to complete
+- assign your child work to complete

-- remaining in regular contact with families.
+- remain in regular contact with families.